Ask Me Anything—a better alternative to guest lectures

 The most important reason people go to conferences is to usefully connect with others around relevant content.
 But our conference programs still focus on lectures, where a few experts broadcast their knowledge to passive listeners.
 During lectures there’s no connection between audience members and no connection around lecture content.
 Here are five reasons why.

-Six reasons to change our conferences
+Six reasons to change conferences

-Six reasons to change our conferences In my keynote at Blend Abu Dhabi, the inaugural meeting industry conference at the new Yas Conference Centre, I shared six reasons to change our conferences for them to remain relevant to today’s attendees.
+Slide titled "Six reasons to change our conferences" 1 — Sessions provide no connections around content 2 — Lectures are a terrible way to learn 3 — The rise of online 4 — Professionals learn predominantly socially, not in the classroom 5 — Today, everyone has expertise and experience to share 6 — Most pre-scheduled sessions don't address actual attendee wants and needsIn my keynote at Blend Abu Dhabi, the inaugural meeting industry conference at the new Yas Conference Centre, I shared six reasons to change conferences for them to remain relevant to today’s attendees.

 Although I’ve written about these issues before, this is the first time I’ve summarized them in one place.
 Together they make a strong business case for the participant-driven and participation-rich meetings I’ve been advocating since 1992.